zephyrproject-rtos/zephyr/subsys/bluetooth/controller/ll_sw/ti/README.md

 https://github.com/zephyrproject-rtos/zephyr/pull/21631

 Simple advertisement is working.
-CONNECT_IND is received but there seems to be a timeout for setting up the initial TX Window.
+CONNECT_IND is received but there seems to be a timeout for subsequent messages.

+Additional debug info from the CMD_BLE_SLAVE is available [here](https://github.com/cfriedt/zephyr/raw/simplelink-ble-for-zephyr/subsys/bluetooth/controller/ll_sw/ti/cmd-ble-slave.txt).

 There is also another branch with a brief attempt to use several independent radio event handlers instead of a single ISR.
 However, that branch is not currently